 - 4. Logs displayed on an agent are deleted from the disk by default based on the following criteria: - When logs exceed 500 MB.
 In this case, the oldest logs will be deleted until they occupy less than 500 MB. - When logs are more than 30 days old.
 This duration can be modified in the Keep logs of less than field.
 If this option is fully disabled, only the file size criterion will apply. - 5.
-Choose whether you wish to Send the agent self-protection logs to the agent handler.
+If required, choose Send agent self-protection logs to the agent handlers.
 These are logs collected from the various mechanisms that protect components essential to the integrity of the agent.
 When this parameter is disabled, self-protection logs will remain available on agents.

-7.1.16 Configuring context details generated by agents
+7.2.16 Configuring context details generated by agents